UMass Memorial Health: UMass Memorial Medical Center

-UMass Memorial Medical Center consists of three campuses in Worcester, Massachusetts: University Campus, Memorial Campus, and Hahnemann Campus.
-The largest of which is the University Campus, which is a 640-bed non-profit, tertiary, research and academic medical center located in Worcester, servicing central Massachusetts.
-UMass Memorial Medical Center the region's only academic university-level teaching center.
-The hospital is owned by the UMass Memorial Health system and is the largest hospital in the system.
-UMass Memorial Medical Center is affiliated with the University of Massachusetts Medical School.
+UMass Memorial Medical Center (UMMMC) is a designated academic medical center which consists of 818 inpatient beds across three campuses in Worcester, Massachusetts: University Campus, Memorial Campus, and Hahnemann Campus.
+The largest of these is the University Campus, which is a 640-bed tertiary, research and academic medical center located in Worcester, servicing central Massachusetts.
+UMMMC is the region's only academic university-level teaching hospital, and is the largest hospital in the system.
+UMMMC is affiliated with the University of Massachusetts Medical School.
 Emergency Care at UMass Memorial Medical Center is the only center in the region that is verified by the American College of Surgeons as a Level 1 Adult and Pediatric Trauma Center.
 They also offer LifeFlight air ambulance for emergency response.
 Attached to the medical center is the UMass Hospital for Children that treats infants, children, adolescents, and young adults up to the age of 21.